Investing in Shares for Absolute Beginners

 While these figures are past returns and are not a guarantee of what may occur in the future, it does give you some idea of how shares and cash investments have performed over the long term.

-Taking your first steps to investing in shares
+Taking your first steps

 Before you invest in the stock market, it is important to understand why you are investing and what you expect to get out of it, as this will help you to work out your strategy and potentially avoid any irrational decisions down the track.